Helping you with the loss of a pet

 There are three options:

-• Take the pet home to bury.
+- Take the pet home to bury.
 This needs to be a deep hole and away from waterways.
 For more information visit New Plymouth District Council website here.

-• The clinic can arrange burial for you – this is at a communal burial site.
+- The clinic can arrange burial for you – this is at a communal burial site.

-• Cremation options include having your pet’s ashes returned in a cardboard box for sprinkling or in a wooden urn with or without engraving.
+- Cremation options include having your pet’s ashes returned in a cardboard box for sprinkling or in a wooden urn with or without engraving.
 We ask if you can have your cremation plaque details ready with you at the time so we can organise this for you.
 We can arrange your pet’s cremation.
 Our staff will contact you usually within 14 days and let you know when they have been returned.
 Some of our clients find it difficult to come back into the clinic to collect their pets and we encourage you to talk to us about this as we are always here to help.
 Contact us for pricing and cremation options.

-• New Plymouth Vet Group arrange an outside organisation for cremations and because of this, a full payment is required at the time of booking.
+- New Plymouth Vet Group arrange an outside organisation for cremations and because of this, a full payment is required at the time of booking.

 Further support:

 Our staff understand that grief and loss is normal and valid.
 Please feel free to talk to our staff as they all have experience with loss of either their own pet or the many pets we get to know and have cared for who come to our clinic.
-We have a dedicated staff member who has just recently completed her Diploma in Pet Bereavement and now offers one-on-one sessions and she is here to help you through your grief.
+We have a dedicated staff member who has completed a Diploma in Pet Bereavement and offers one-on-one sessions and she is here to help you through your grief.
 For more information and how to book visit our page here.

 Professional support & counselling:

-• New Zealand Pet Loss Hotline– 0800 114 421 – Visit them here.
+- New Zealand Pet Loss Hotline– 0800 114 421 – Visit them here.

-• Lifeline – 0800 LIFELINE(0800 543 354), Tect ‘Help’ to 4357 or visit them here.
+- Lifeline – 0800 LIFELINE(0800 543 354), Tect ‘Help’ to 4357 or visit them here.

-• The Rainbow Bridge– A Pet Loss Grief Support Community Website.
+- The Rainbow Bridge– A Pet Loss Grief Support Community Website.
 Visit them here.

 Helpful Books:

-• Saying goodbye to your pet – By Marge Heegaard (Very helpful for children)
+- Saying goodbye to your pet – By Marge Heegaard (Very helpful for children)

-• Finding peace after pet loss – By Sid Korpi
+- Finding peace after pet loss – By Sid Korpi

 Tag lines: Putting your pet to sleep, euthanasia, cremation, putting your pet down, pet loss support